cole007/mudstone/user-guide.md

 - `npm run build` Build all the things in production mode
 - `npm run build:cms` As above but in production cms mode

-Any task can be run independantly in any of the enviroments.
+Any task can be run independently in any of the environments.

 `gulp images --cms`